elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Are there any special methods to get the UTF-16 number code of a character in JavaScript?
+### Are there any special methods we can use to get the UTF-16 number code of a character?

 <details>
   <summary><strong>View Answer:</strong></summary>